Kendall gives state champion soccer team a huge welcome home

 “There was a whole sea of blue in the stands and that really pushed us to make you proud,” she said told the community gathered in the school cafeteria, where a celebration cake was consumed.

 Nick Picardo, the school’s athletic director, is next to Barchet.
 He noted the state championship was the first team title for Kendall.
-He said the championship will inspire more teams to push more teams to strive for excellence.
+He said the championship will inspire more teams to strive for excellence.

 “This is the beginning of a resurrection for Kendall sports,” he said.